 Anyone wanting to check into a hotel, visit a museum, take part in an event, etc will need to show they have either recovered or been vaccinated.

 Austria is developing a digital ‘Green Pass’ app to make this easier to prove on the go, but it’s not yet ready.
 Government officials estimate it should be ready by mid-June.
 For now, showing your physical papers for negative tests, proof of recovery, or proof of vaccination will suffice.

 Update: As of July 2021, Austria has started issuing the EU Digital COVID Certfiicate.

 COVID-19 Vaccine Entry Requirements

-Austria has not made vaccinations a mandatory entry requirement, as visitors can also show proof of a negative PCR/Antigen test, or proof or recovery for entry.
+Austria has not made vaccinations a mandatory entry requirement, as visitors can also show proof of a negative PCR test or proof of recovery for entry.
 They are allowing proof of vaccination as a valid entry requirement in lieu of testing.